udit-s05/Job-portal-app/README.md

 - MongoDB Atlas account (or local MongoDB server)
 - Cloudinary account for image storage

-3. ## If you don't want to change the`.env` credentials skip step 4 and move to step 5.

-4. Run the application backend (make sure you are in `/backend` directory) :
+Run the application backend (make sure you are in `/backend` directory) :

    ```sh
    node server.js
    ```

-5. Run the application frontend (make sure you are in `/frontend` directory) :
+Run the application frontend (make sure you are in `/frontend` directory) :
    ```sh
    npm run dev
    ```